canaxess/readycase/README.md

 ### Relevant WCAG success criteria
 * [4.1.3 Status Messages](https://www.w3.org/WAI/WCAG21/Understanding/status-messages.html) - all client-side updated success or action outcome messages use role=status

+## Clickable size
+* [WCAG 2.2 requirements](https://www.w3.org/TR/WCAG22/#target-size-minimum) set a minimum target size for pointer inputs to be 24 x 24 pixels.
+Whilst you could alternate between pixel size depending on device, users who navigate with a mouse and have mobility impairments will still encounter difficulties if the target size remains the current dimenions.
+Increasing it to the minimum 24 x 24 pixel size will position the product to be more forward focused for WCAG 2.2 due out later this year.